-With growing annoyance, I asked, “Where is my hat?”
+“Where is my hat?”
+I ask.

-I distinctly remember leaving my hat on the kitchen counter but my wife hates it when I toss it there.
-In her opinion, a sweaty hat does not belong on the counter so she flicks it on the floor.
-But I looked on the floor and it was not there either, now I was beginning to fear that she had resorted to a more strident means of training me.
+My wife does not believe that sweaty hats belong on the kitchen counter, so whenever she finds one there, she flicks it on the floor.
+But I looked on the floor and it was not there either, therefore I am beginning to fear that she has resorted to a more strident means of training me.

 Couples do that, they train each other.

-I am not talking about those foolish few who regard their partner as a project.
-This never works.
-Love cannot mold people, the best we can expect of it is to file off a few rough edges.
+I suppose one can view the entire enterprise of marriage as a training exercise.
+One designed to wear down the little annoyances.
+I am not talking about people who make projects out of their partners because that never works.
+Love cannot mold people, the best it can do to file off a few rough edges.

-It is what defines a happy marriage.
+And that is what defines a happy marriage.

-That is what my wife does.
 She never throws junk mail away and as a result, piles of postal litter cover every conceivable surface in our house.

 Whenever I set my coffee mug down, I must first move mail.
 Whenever I search for the TV remote, I must first sift through piles of newspapers, catalogs and grocery store fliers.